cjarno/CurriculumVitaeAPI/README.md

 Codebase for the API representing my curriculum vitae.
-The API is written in Python utilising FastAPI for efficient API development, and Pydantic is for the data modeling and validation.
+The API is written in Python utilising FastAPI for efficient API development, and Pydantic for the data modeling and validation.

 Information can be retrieved by several `GET` methods and a `POST` method is provided to contact me directly via Telegram.

-A [swagger UI is also provided for documentation](https://curriculumnvitae-1-c2718671.deta.app/docs) and allows users to quickly ues the available endpoints.
+A [swagger UI is also provided for documentation](https://curriculumnvitae-1-c2718671.deta.app/docs) and allows users to quickly use the available endpoints.

 ## Built With